-Your DNA tells a lot about you and your family history.
-It lets you know what health conditions you are and are not susceptible to determine the color of your eyes and hair, your ability to learn certain things easily (like math), and even your ability to smell or taste certain things.
-It also tells you about your family history or ancestors, since they are the ones who passed down their DNA to you.
+Your DNA can reveal a lot about your personal and family history, as the DNA is composed of genes that are inherited from your biological parents.
+Sequenced DNA can give information about the type of disease you are susceptible to, the color of your eyes and hair, your ability to learn certain things easily (like math), and even your ability to smell or taste certain things.

-You have a 50% chance of inheriting any particular DNA trait from either parent.
-This means that if one parent carries the DNA for brown eyes and one carries the DNA for blue eyes, you have a 50% chance of inheriting either one.
-If you just happened to get the blue eye DNA and your sister got the brown eye DNA, that just means the genetic coin flip landed on one side for you and one side for her.
+All your physical traits are summation of the genes you inherit from your parents.
+You have a 50-50 chance of inheriting each gene from your mother or father.
+If one parent carries the gene for brown eyes and the other for blue eyes, then you have an equal chance of inheriting brown or blue eyes, and in some rare cases, an amalgamation of both.
+If you have blue eyes and your sibling has brown eyes, then it just means that the genetic coin flip landed on one side for you and another for them.

-Your parents likewise each had a 50% chance of inheriting different types of DNA from each of their parents.
-Whatever they inherited, they have a 50% chance of handing down to you.
+Likewise, your parents both had a 50-50 chance of inheriting their parents’, your grandparents, genes.
+Therefore, you share 50% of your genes with your parents and 25% with your grandparents.
 This is how physical features and other family traits change (or sometimes stay the same) through the generations.

-Your genes are located in your DNA.
-The more genes you share with someone, the closer you are related to them.
-If you aren’t sure of your relationship to someone, a DNA test done by both of you will tell you how you’re related.
-For example, full siblings share around 50% of their genes.
-Half-siblings share only about 25%.
+Higher frequency of similar genes point to a close familial relationship.
+Therefore, a DNA test can reveal how closely you are related to another individual.
+Full siblings share around 50% of their genes, while half-siblings share only about 25%.
 You also share about 25% with your aunts and uncles.
 First cousins share around 12%, second cousins share around 3%, and so on down the ancestral line.

-It is a well-known fact that humans share about 99.9 percent of the same sequence of DNA.
+All humans (Homo sapiens) share about 99.9 percent of the same sequence of DNA.
 Only about 0.1 percent of the sequence is different among various groups of humans.
 Regional populations of humans tend to share many of the same genetic markers.
-By comparing your DNA to a database filled with other subjects’ DNA sequences, genetic testing companies can give you an idea of where your ancestors came from.
+By comparing your DNA to a database of other individuals’ DNA sequences, genetic testing companies can give you an idea of where your ancestors came from.

 It’s important to note that the information you get from a DNA genealogy test is general and probabilistic.
-That means the answers are based on statistical probabilities they aren’t hard and fast facts.
+That means the answers are based on statistical probabilities, and they aren’t to be considered as hard facts.
 While some genetic markers may be commonly found in one particular population, that doesn’t mean they’re unique to that people.
 It just means you’re statistically more likely to be related to those people than other groups.

 But before you fork over more than $100 for such a test, you need to know answers to these question: Can a DNA test really tell me about where I come from?
 How do these tests work?
 And can they be wrong?

-1. Autosomal DNA: offers the most extensive answers.
-It provides both kinship and medical results.
-It traces back six or possibly seven generations.
-Once tested, the testing company can identify other people already in its database, called cousins, who share long strings of matching DNA.
-(The matches are labeled cousins because somewhere back in the lineage, the two people came from a common couple pairing.)
-In addition to lineage, this type of DNA also can identify physical traits and medical predispositions.
+1. Autosomal DNA offers the most extensive answers, with information regarding kinship and personal health.
+These tests can trace your lineage back to six or possibly even seven generations.
+Once the DNA is sequenced, the company matches your DNA to other individuals in its database and can help find “cousins”, individuals who share long strings of matching DNA and are likely to have shared common ancestors.
+In addition to ancestral lineage, this type of DNA test can also help identify physical traits and medical predispositions.

-3. Y-DNA: offers information passed only through males.
-It is the DNA on the Y-chromosome.
-Similar to mtDNA, Y-DNA also has a slow mutation rate.
-The mutation rate is about 150 to 200 years, so again, having one person tested in a family line is often enough to gather the results needed.
+3. Y-DNA offers information passed through male predecessors, as it is in the Y-chromosome that makes an offspring born as a male.
+Similar to mtDNA, Y-DNA also has a slow mutation rate of about 150 – 200 years.
 Information about the origins of the patrilineal line can be found with a test for Y-DNA.

-Some companies offer different versions of the Y-DNA and mtDNA tests.
-Usually this means that one test uses more genetic markers than the other, giving you a more accurate glimpse at your family background.
-If you’re trying to find out more about your particular surname, you’ll need to order a test that looks at more markers than a general ancestry test.
+Different companies offer different versions of the Y-DNA and mtDNA tests, which means that some tests use more genetic markers than the other, giving you a more comprehensive information about your family’s lineage.
+If you’re trying to find out details about individuals with your particular surname, you’ll need to get a test that looks at more in-depth markers than a general ancestry test.
 You may find some companies offering package deals in which you can order both a Y-DNA and mtDNA test.
-Other DNA tests can tell you if you’re related to a specific person,both people need to take the test.

 The first thing you should do is research the company.
 Make sure the company has a good reputation.
 Each company relies on its own proprietary database of DNA information.
 The larger the database is, the more accurate your results will be.
 And a respected company is more likely to stick around long after you take your test.
 Some companies will even send you updated information about your results as they refine their databases.